-For a personal finance blogger, nothing is quite as satisfying as crafting a personal finance lesson analogy to a toilet:
+For a personal finance writer, nothing is quite as satisfying as crafting a personal finance lesson to a toilet analogy:

 “Sometimes the leaks that hurt the most are the tiny ones that go undetected.”